"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 Enter position and size values for direct positioning.
 Click the Save button to save your settings.
 Alternative: Use the mouse to move and resize a map item.

 - Layer field

 The layer number defines if an item will be shown on top of or behind another item, if overlapping.
 The item with the higher number will be shown on top.
 Enter a positive integer value and click the Save button to save your settings.
-Alternative: Use the arrow symbols in a map item's hover menu to Bring to front or Send to back an item one layer (see below).
+Alternative: Use the arrow symbols in a map item's dropdown menu to Bring to front or Send to back an item one layer (see below).

 Click on the arrow symbol underneath to show the HTML Before and HTML After fields.
-Any HTML code you enter in these fields will be added before respectively after the map item.
+Any HTML code you enter in these fields will be added before or respectively after the map item.
 Please enter your custom HTML code that embeds an objects and click the Save button.
 Your HTML object will be inserted.
 For example, you could enter the code <img src="http://media.paessler.com/common/img/logoclaim_r1.gif"> to insert an image of the Paessler logo from the Paessler website.